Shanghai Cooperation Organisation: Relations with the West

 The United States applied for observer status in the SCO, but was rejected in 2005.

 At the Astana summit in July 2005, with the wars in Afghanistan and Iraq foreshadowing an indefinite presence of U.S. forces in Uzbekistan and Kyrgyzstan, the SCO requested the U.S. to set a clear timetable for withdrawing its troops from SCO member states.
-Shortly afterwards, Uzbekistan requested the U.S. to leave the K2 air base.
+Shortly afterwards, Uzbekistan requested the U.S. leave the K2 air base.

 A report in 2007 noted that the SCO has made no direct comments against the U.S. or its military presence in the region; however, some indirect statements at the past summits have been viewed by Western media outlets as "thinly veiled swipes at Washington".

+From 2001 to 2008, the Western reaction to the SCO was generally skepticism of the organisation's goals.
+By the 2010s, however, the West increasingly began to view the SCO as a potential contributor to stability in the region, particularly with regards to Afghanistan.

+In September 2023, the United Nations approved United Nations resolution A/77/L.107, titled "Cooperation between the United Nations and the Shanghai Cooperation Organization."
+The result of the vote was 80 in favour to 2 against with 47 abstentions.
+The United States and Israel were the only countries to vote against the resolution.

+Although the European Council on Foreign Relations dubbed the SCO an "anti NATO alliance" in 2022, apparent inconsistencies among its member states have prevented it from becoming an effective geopolitical alliance.
+As of July 2023, India and Central Asian countries maintained friendly cooperation with both the West and Russia, India has had fierce conflicts with Pakistan and its ally China at the same time, which has been limiting the possibility of China and Russia forming the group into an anti-Western bloc.
+Academics Simon Curtis and Ian Klaus write that although SCO has sometimes been compared to NATO, unlike NATO, SCO does not create a collective security alliance.

 Geopolitical aspects

-There have been many discussions and commentaries about the geopolitical nature of the Shanghai Cooperation Organisation.
-Matthew Brummer, in the Journal of International Affairs, tracks the implications of SCO expansion into the Persian Gulf.
-Also, according to political scientist Thomas Ambrosio, one aim of SCO was to ensure that liberal democracy could not gain ground in these countries.
-Political scientist Thomas Fingar writes that China took the lead in establishing the Shanghai Five primarily to limit Russia's ability to reassert its influence in Central Asia.